 Substances that don't bother most people (such as venom from bee stings and certain foods, medications, and pollens) can trigger allergic reactions in certain people.

-Although first-time exposure may only produce a mild reaction, repeated exposures may lead to more serious reactions.
+First-time exposure may produce only a mild reaction.
+Repeated exposures may lead to more serious reactions.
 Once a person has had an exposure or an allergic reaction (is sensitized), even a very limited exposure to a very small amount of allergen can trigger a severe reaction.

 Most severe allergic reactions occur within seconds or minutes after exposure to the allergen.
-However, some reactions can occur after several hours, particularly if the allergen causes a reaction after it has been eaten.
+Some reactions can occur after several hours, particularly if the allergen causes a reaction after it has been eaten.
 In very rare cases, reactions develop after 24 hours.

 Anaphylaxis is a sudden and severe allergic reaction that occurs within minutes of exposure.
 Immediate medical attention is needed for this condition.
 Without treatment, anaphylaxis can get worse very quickly and lead to death within 15 minutes.